SciML/BoundaryValueDiffEq.jl/README.md

 Precompilation can be controlled via `Preferences.jl`

   - `PrecompileMIRK` -- Precompile the MIRK2 - MIRK6 algorithms (default: `true`).
-  - `PrecompileShooting` -- Precompile the single shooting algorithms (default: `false`).
-This is triggered when `OrdinaryDiffEq` is loaded.
+  - `PrecompileShooting` -- Precompile the single shooting algorithms (default: `true`).
-  - `PrecompileMultipleShooting` -- Precompile the multiple shooting algorithms (default: `false`).
-This is triggered when `OrdinaryDiffEq` is loaded.
+  - `PrecompileMultipleShooting` -- Precompile the multiple shooting algorithms (default: `true`).
-  - `PrecompileMIRKNLLS` -- Precompile the MIRK2 - MIRK6 algorithms for under-determined and over-determined BVPs (default: `false`).
+  - `PrecompileMIRKNLLS` -- Precompile the MIRK2 - MIRK6 algorithms for under-determined and over-determined BVPs (default: `true`).
-  - `PrecompileShootingNLLS` -- Precompile the single shooting algorithms for under-determined and over-determined BVPs (default: `false`).
-This is triggered when `OrdinaryDiffEq` is loaded.
+  - `PrecompileShootingNLLS` -- Precompile the single shooting algorithms for under-determined and over-determined BVPs (default: `true`).
-  - `PrecompileMultipleShootingNLLS` -- Precompile the multiple shooting algorithms for under-determined and over-determined BVPs (default: `false` ).
-This is triggered when `OrdinaryDiffEq` is loaded.
+  - `PrecompileMultipleShootingNLLS` -- Precompile the multiple shooting algorithms for under-determined and over-determined BVPs (default: `true` ).

 To set these preferences before loading the package, do the following (replacing `PrecompileShooting` with the preference you want to set, or pass in multiple pairs to set them together):